Acute Assessment Unit

 Flu can be very unpleasant in children and young people, sometimes even causing serious problems such as pneumonia and bronchitis.
 Flu is very infections and can easily spread to other people through germs in coughs and sneezes.
 These germs can live on hands and surfaces for 24 hours.

 The flu vaccine changes every year, based on research as to which strain of flu virus will be most common.
-Protection from the flu vaccine goes down over time and the types of flu the vaccine protects against are updated each year.
+Protection from the flu vaccine reduces over time, and the types of flu the vaccine protects against are updated each year.
 This is why it's important to get the flu vaccine every year.
 The children’s flu vaccine aims to protect children against the most common types of flu viruses.
 There is still a chance your child might get flu after getting vaccinated, but they’re less likely to become seriously ill, or need to go to hospital.

 All children from reception to year 11 will be offered the flu vaccination through a nasal spray.
 It is painless, very quick to administer, and serious side effects are uncommon.